pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

 1. Create a new project using the command generated above

-  Provide additional information as prompted, such as tokens/credentials for your chosen Git provider and CI service:
+  Provide additional information as prompted, such as tokens/credentials for <GitProvider /> and <CIProvider />:

   ![Create Project Prompts](../../../images/pr-workflow/build-env-create-project-prompts.png)

-  This process will create a secure SSH keypair, with the public key going to Pantheon and the private key stored in your CI service provider.
+  This process will create a secure SSH keypair, with the public key going to Pantheon and the private key stored in <CIProvider />.
 If you remove either key, you will need to run `build:project:repair` to fix the build process.
 See `build:project:repair -h` for details.

-  The project creation process will also set the necessary environment variables, such as the UUID of your the Pantheon site, in your CI service provider.
+  The project creation process will also set the necessary environment variables, such as the UUID of your the Pantheon site, in <CIProvider />.

   <Accordion title="Troubleshooting" id="troubleshoot-install" icon="wrench">